UwUDev/ygege/README.md

 > [!NOTE]
 > Prowlarr doesn't allow custom "Base URL".
 By default the URL is `http://localhost:8715/`.
 For Docker Compose setups, use `http://ygege:8715/`.
 Alternatively, use ygege-dns-redirect.local with custom DNS or hosts file redirection.

-## Jackett integration
+## Jackett Integration

 Ygégé can be used as a custom indexer for Jackett.
-The LinuxServer Jackett has a proper folder structure, so adjust this according to your Docker image.
-To set it up on a LinuxServer image, locate your AppData directory and copy the ygege.yml file from the repository into the folder {your Jackett appdata path}/cardigann/definitions/, creating the cardigann/definitions/ subfolder if it does not already exist.
+To set it up, locate your Jackett AppData directory and copy the `ygege.yml` file from the repository into the `{your jackett appdata path}/cardigann/definitions/` folder.
+You may need to create the `cardigann/definitions/` subfolder if it doesn't exist.

+> [!NOTE]
+> The LinuxServer Jackett image provides a well-organized folder structure.
+If you're using a different Docker image, adjust the paths accordingly.

-Once this is done, restart Jackett and go to add a new indexer—you should see Ygégé listed among the available indexers.
+Once complete, restart Jackett and navigate to the indexer settings.
+You should see Ygégé listed among the available indexers.

 ## Cloudflare Bypass
 Ygégé bypasses Cloudflare challenges without browsers or third-party services.